uw-dims/dims-tp/docs/source/testenvironment.rst

-Some tests defined and anticipated under this plan involve use of a licensed `Jira`_ ticketing system using the `Zephyr for Jira`_ plugin.
+Some tests defined and anticipated under this plan involve use of a licensed `Jira`_ ticketing system using the `Zephyr for Jira`_ plug-in.
 These are primarily development-related tests that fall under the levels `Unit`, `Integration`, and/or `Component Interface` test levels, of type `Expected Value` and/or `Desk check` as defined in Section :ref:`testlevels` and :ref:`testclasses`, respectively.